ClementGendler/Project5-Team5/Writeup_Project5_Covid.md

 **The IID model** offers more precision in several ways:
 - enables us to use traditional modeling techniques (regression in particular)
 - allows us to model each individual state using Gridsearch to find the best fitting model for each state.
 To use the IID model, we created a 7-day lag variable for all features.
+Furthermore, the detailed scope of the IID model required us to access "industrial strength" processing power external to our personal machines.

 The IID model predicted hotspots in five states for the first week of November, 2020:  Alabama, Wisconsin, Tennessee, North Dakota.
 The fifth predicted hot-spot state was New Mexico, which has enjoyed low per-capita Covid19 infections thus far.
 Furthermore, IID model predicted the west coast (CA, OR, WA) would not be hot-spots.

-### Modeling for Prediction
+### Modeling for Feautre Importance
 With so many variables, we turned to Random Forest to help us understand which of the inputs was more determinative of the model.
 Using Random Forest, we generated a feature importance plot, which showed that population was the most important feature when looking at the nation as a whole.
 There were a few states, however, for which Google queries were also a top-5 predictor of infections, such as Arkansas.